streamingfast/hivemapper-fleet-management/README.md

 <img src="images/Fleet-UI/5.png">

 You will then be presented a QR code, as well as a button to copy a link which you must send to the driver.
-THe driver can either scan the QR code on their phone, or open the link on their device where they have Phantom installed, and sign the requests to join your fleet.
+The driver can either scan the QR code on their phone, or open the link on their device where they have Phantom installed, and sign the requests to join your fleet.

 > **Warning**
 > The driver will need to accept your request to join your fleet within 10 minutes of starting this step.